KarlBao/jQuery-Timer/README.md

 # Options

-`play` start playing the timer as soon as initialized, `true` by default
+`autoStart` start playing as soon as initialized, `true` by default

 `initTime` time got when timer is initialized, `60` by default